pelinski/pybela-pytorch-xc-tutorial/readme-silicon.md

 git checkout pybela-xc
 ```

 ## 2. Run the jupyter notebook

-There seems to be a bug with pytorch when running on Docker on Mac M1/M2 machines.
-If you are using a Mac with an Apple chip, you should run the jupyter notebook locally (i.e., outside the container, on your machine).
+There seems to be a bug with pytorch when running on Docker on Mac Apple Silicon (M1/M2) machines.
+If you are using one of these machines, you should run the jupyter notebook locally (i.e., outside the container, on your machine).
 First, install `pipenv`:

 First, clone this repo and `cd` into it: